WurthElektronik/Sensors-SDK_STM32/README.md

 # Example structure

 Each example in the "examples" directory consists of a header and a source file.
 The example code is separated from the STM32CubeIDE projects and contains only an initialization function that needs to be called after HAL initialization and a "loop" function that needs to be called in the application's main loop (infinite).
-In the case of "WSEN_HIDS" for example, the functions are called WE_hidsExampleInit() and WE_hidsExampleLoop().
+In the case of "WSEN_HIDS_2525020210002" for example, the functions are called WE_hidsExampleInit() and WE_hidsExampleLoop().

 There are example projects for the STM32G031xx and STM32L432xx MCUs.
 The examples have been created using STM32CubeIDE and contain the hardware configuration file (.ioc) required for the example as well as the generated code.
 In the generated main.c, the header of the example is included and the corresponding initialization and loop functions are called.